 Rudy: Yes.
 The magic of San Miguel drew amazing people.
-That first group of professors chose to live in an unknown place in a little remote city in Mexico, away from the main art scenes in New York, Chicago and Paris.
+That first group of professors chose to live in an unknown place in a little remote city in Mexico, away from the main art scenes in New York, Chicago, and Paris.
 They came here just wanting to work and wanting to share that work.
 Every night, different families would host the rest of the faculty, and they would have critiques, and they would enrich themselves within this group.

 In the early ‘40s, you could rent a home for $10.00 to $15.00, but you had to use an outhouse for the bathroom, and you would wash in the fountain of the courtyard of the house.
-But as students started coming, people started fixing rooms up to rent, and a little cluster of apartments owned by foreigners were established.
+But as students started coming, people started fixing rooms up to rent, and a little cluster of apartments owned by foreigners was established.

 “Let me call Engelbreck,” someone would say—he had the first student apartment up on the hill.